nunocoracao/n9o.xyz/content/posts/202210-the-new-ai-hype/index.md

 One of the main differences between this _AI hype wave_ to past ones is that the number of people that can try it and interact with it is way bigger than it ever was.
 The internet made it possible to create services to explore what is possible and let people play around with it.
 In some cases, even create new business models for the companies behind these innovations.
 I am personally still wondering how many people pay OpenAI to play around with Dall-E.

 From a different angle, there were never so many of these advances made available as open-source technologies that people can download, play around with, and even build upon of.
-OpenAI has recently released [whisper][27] and its [Dall-E 2 model to the public][28].
+OpenAI has recently released [whisper][27] and its [Dall-E 2 model][28] to the public.
 The Stable Diffusion model is also available to the community and there are already several remarkable projects behind it.
 If you are interested in running Stable Diffusion locally I wrote a tutorial on it, give it a try if you are interested.

 {{< article link="/posts/202210-stable-diffusion-tutorial/" >}}